MarcinKilarski/Website-Audit/seo/seo-report.md

 Having a Google My Business profile will also allow users to find your business when using Google Maps, both on desktop and mobile.
 This would usually occur when the user is exploring the area in which your business is located, or when they are searching for your type of business within the ‘Maps' application.
 Google Maps will then show them directions and even navigate them to your business via the fastest route.
 Therefore, it is important to ensure Google has the correct location of your business.

-To help your Google My Business profile [rank well in the search results](https://support.google.com/business/answer/7091?hl=en), it is essential that you verify it and fill out all the details about your business, added photos of your store, linked to your site's home page or a store location-specific page and have at least a few reviews from your customers.
+To help your Google My Business profile [rank well in the search results](https://support.google.com/business/answer/7091?hl=en), it is essential that you verify it and fill out all the details about your business, added photos of your store, linked to your site's homepage or a store location-specific page and have at least a few reviews from your customers.

 #### Issue